Alpha-VLLM/LLaMA2-Accessory/Large-DiT/README.md

 ## Acknowledgements

-The codebase is extended from [DiT](https://github.com/facebookresearch/DiT).
+The codebase is extended from [DiT](https://github.com/facebookresearch/DiT) and [LLaMA](https://github.com/facebookresearch/llama).
 Thanks for their awesome work!